philipp-tailor/svelte_sidebar/README.md

 * Automatically un-collapses the active part of the navigation hierarchy and scrolls it into the viewport.
 Parent navigation items of the active navigation item are also highlighted compared to inactive navigation items.
 * Every navigation link can be disabled.
 * Just enough configuration possibilities for re-usability:
-	- By default, the regular browser navigation occors when the user clicks on a link (or presses `Enter`).
+	- By default, the regular browser navigation occurs when the user clicks on a link (or presses `Enter`).
 A function can be passed as property to interrupt the regular navigation to handle navigation on the client side.
-	- Themable: Colors (including hover styles), font sizing, and the minimum and maximum width (depending on the length of the names of navigation links).
+	- Themeable: Colors (including hover styles), font sizing, and the minimum and maximum width (depending on the length of the names of navigation links).
 * h(n) performance when matching the active route in the navigation hierarchy, where `n` signifies the count of navigation links.

 ## Component properties